Skip to main content

 Tips and strategies that may support your recovery from birth trauma

-Recovering from a traumatic birth can take time, but there are a range of things that may help you to recover from a difficult birth experience.
+Recovering from a traumatic birth can take time, but there are a range of things that may help.

-While your hopes and plans for the birth may not have worked out, this is no reflection on you as a person or as a parent.
-Be proud of yourself for getting through the experience.
-It is completely natural to experience distress after such an event, so it is important to accept and acknowledge that you are likely to be in need of support at this time.
+If your hopes and plans for the birth didn't eventuate, this is no reflection on you as a person or as a parent.
+Try to be proud of yourself for getting through the experience.
+It is completely natural to experience distress after such an event and important to accept and acknowledge that you're likely to need support.

 Seek practical support